Cosmicjedi/linux-administration-mcp/README.md

 ### Audit Trail Review
 ```
-"Show me all commands executed today"
+"Show me all commands executed on production-server"
-"What commands were run on production-server yesterday?"
+"What commands were run yesterday on any server?"
-"Show failed commands from the last week"
+"Show failed commands from webserver for the last week"
+"Get the current log status"
 ```

 ## Architecture